 Some are rougher and can quickly remove scratches from various metal surfaces, while some are gentler and designed to supply a gorgeous and shining finish to your work.

-Here is the list of buffing compounds to help you tell the difference and choose the one that's right for you.
+Here is the list of Buffing Compounds to help you tell the difference and choose the one that's right for you.

 This tripoli compound is meant for its general purpose use for both buffing and polishing work.
-The compound can easily cut and take away scratches while leaving a smooth finish.
+The Brown Tripoli Compound can easily cut and take away scratches while leaving a smooth finish.
 It's the simplest compound to use on softer metals like brass, copper, aluminum, and various pot metals.
 It can also be safely used on chrome steel and wood surfaces, giving the wood a lustrous finish once you are done.

 This compound works within the same way that regular red rouge will: it gives an outstanding top quality polished finish to the metals that you use it with, and it's especially significant to be used on gold, silver, and other precious metals.
 What makes this compound unique from a typical red rouge is that it's also water-soluble, so it breaks down far more efficiently and maybe cleaned away just with water assistance.